tensorflow/probability/STYLE_GUIDE.md

     *   Definitely use named args for 2nd args onward in docstrings.

-1. Use names which describe semantics not computation or mathematics, e.g., avoid `xp1 = x+1` or `tfd.Normal(loc=mu, scale=sigma)`.
+1. Use names which describe semantics, not computation or mathematics, e.g., avoid `xp1 = x+1` or `tfd.Normal(loc=mu, scale=sigma)`.

 1. Prefer inlining intermediates which are used once.